rupertwh/bmplib/README.md

     to be passed on to either libpng or libjpeg.
 Works as designed.
 Don't want to create dependency on those libs.
   - Huffman-encoded OS/2 BMPs: see TODO.
-  - 64bit: No plans to implement until officially established.
   - We currently ignore icc-profiles and chromaticity/gamma values.
 See TODO.